robert/robert.github.com/_posts/2024-11-25-minor-miner.md

 ### 3. Teacher Incentive Alignment

-At first some of our new Distribution Associates (or teachers, as they are sometimes called) were...hesitant to embrace our new, hash-centric curriculum.
+At first some of our new Distribution Associates (or teachers, as they're known as in the legacy system) were...hesitant to embrace our new, hash-centric curriculum.
 Fortunately this changed when they learned about our Teacher Incentive Alignment program (TIA).

 TIA allows us to compensate Distribution Associates for their hard work, using a sliding-scale fee for every billion hashes produced by their Computation Partners (or, "students").
 With TIA, whenever we profit, they profit.
 The Computation Partners profit too of course, through the invaluable knowledge and practice that they get by participating in MinorMiner.